hexagoncircle/ryan-mulligan-dev/src/blog/x-scrolling-centered-max-width-container.md

 ### The inner wrapper

 In order to align the initial project item to the page content area, a wrapper element surrounds the project items and has `grid-column: content` declared.
-Remember, the gallery inherits the `grid-template-column` property value so the `viewport` and `content` keywords are available.
+Remember, the gallery inherits the `grid-template-column` property value so the `full` and `content` keywords are available.

 ```css
 .gallery .wrapper {